Clustering and Semi-Supervised Classification for Clickstream Data via Mixture Models: Methodology

 \subsection{Selecting the Number of Groups}

-For the clustering case, in general, we do not know the number of groups {\it a priori} and hence, we need to choose an appropriate number of groups.
-There have been a few different selection criteria proposed in the literature; however, the Bayesian information criterion (BIC;\cite{schwarz78}) remains the most popular approach.
+For the clustering case, in general, we do not know the number of groups {\it a priori} and, hence, we need to choose an appropriate number of groups.
+There have been a few different selection criteria proposed in the literature; however, the Bayesian information criterion \citep[BIC;][]{schwarz78} remains the most popular approach.
+Moreover, the BIC was used by \cite{Melny16} for the discrete time model.
 The BIC can be written